 Using authentic, professional shots of you or your team will boost your conversion rate.
-They catch more attention, make you stand out, and show your customers who they’re working with.
+They catch more attention, make you stand out and show your customers whom they’re working with.

-Photos allow you to show your customer how your service will improve their life.
+Photos enable you to show your customer how your service will improve their life.

 If you run a barbershop for men, take pictures of your best cuts.

 Effective photos tell a story.
-They show your customer how their life is without your service (now), and will be after your service.
+They show your customer how their life is without your service (now), and what it will be like after your service.

 When taking photos of your work, keep these tips in mind (courtesy of our web strategist, Chloe):